lavanyadp20/ins-/README.md

 - *Complexity: **O(n)* for encryption and decryption

 ### 4. Feistel Cipher
--*Type*: Block Cipher (Feistel Network)
+- *Type*: Block Cipher (Feistel Network)

--*Key*: Fixed key (can be any length suitable for the algorithm)
+- *Key*: Fixed key (can be any length suitable for the algorithm)

--*Encryption Process*:
+- *Encryption Process*:
-  -Divides the plaintext into two halves.
+  - Divides the plaintext into two halves.

-  -Performs multiple rounds of substitution and permutation with the round key.
+  - Performs multiple rounds of substitution and permutation with the round key.

-  -After several rounds, the halves are swapped to produce the final ciphertext.
+  - After several rounds, the halves are swapped to produce the final ciphertext.

--*Implementation*: feistel_cipher.py
+ - *Implementation*: feistel_cipher.py

--*Complexity:** O(n)* per round for encryption and decryption
+- *Complexity:** O(n)* per round for encryption and decryption

 ### 5. DES (Data Encryption Standard)